microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-action-provider-breakdown.md

     ///
     /// Note that, in general, an empty provider simply will not be added as a tab.
     /// This string is only used if the provider begins with content, but becomes empty
-    /// as a result of some action performed while the popup is open.
+    /// as a result of RemoveAction(...) calls performed while the popup is open.
     /// </summary>
     public override string OnEmptyDisplayString => "No More Actions";